Sawtaytoes/Ember-Test-Project/README.md

-# Ember-quickstart
+# Ember Test Project

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+A project I made to setup a sample budget app using Ember.

 ## Prerequisites